-A student may not repeat a course by correspondence or extension study for the purpose of raising his/her grade-point average.
+A student may not repeat a course by correspondence, extension, or through work at another college or university for the purpose of raising his/her grade-point average at UTSA once the course has already been completed at UTSA.

 Only undergraduate students may repeat courses for the purpose of raising the gradepoint average, as described above.